 Yeah, I’ve always been interested in colour.
 Even when I was designing menswear at university all of the menswear that I designed was very colourful with lots of prints and it’s always just been very important to me.
 I always wear lots of colour, my home is very colourful, my studio is really colourful, my work is very colourful… I think my work is about optimism and I want to make people happy I suppose, and I think colour is one of the things that really always makes people happy.
 You know when people come into my studio, the first thing the always talk about is the bright pink and I’m about to repaint my hallway at home a mustard yellow.
 So yeah, I think colour is a happy making thing.

 "In this day and age when everything is email and websites, it’s just a lovely thing to get an actual, physical note."

 Do you see creating ceramics, homeware, notebooks, etc, things that people use, as a way to bring that happiness of your work into people's home in a more accessible and practical way then?
 As opposed to a print that will live on a wall with little interaction.

 Yeah, for me a massive inspiration has always been the Bloomsbury Group who very much believed in blurring the boundary between art and design.
 They believed that you should be able to live with beautiful things everyday and that’s kind of how I like working as well.
-I mean I really love painting and drawing but I also love working with ceramics where you end up with a physical object that you can use but is also a beautiful one-off painted object.
-And what’s really fun with what I do is that I collaborate with people like Papier on objects.
-Then I’ve also made furniture, I design fabrics as well.
-I suppose it’s because of my interest in interiors as well.
-For me, I really love painting but I also love creating objects that you can have in your home.
+I mean I really love painting and drawing but I also love working with ceramics where you end up with a physical object that you can use and is also a beautiful one-off painted object.
+And what’s really fun with what I do is that I collaborate with people like Papier on lovely, useful items.